 - 1. Please refer to the general rules and livestock rules for additional details. - 2.
-All goats must be either ear tagged or tattooed by Tag Day.
-Live animal identification information must be legible and must match the registration and May 15th 4HOnline enrollment form to be eligible to show. - 3.
-All livestock classes must be entered online via FairEntry.com by June 18.
-Livestock projects not entered in classes in FairEntry.com are only eligible for standard class placings, are not eligible to compete for champions/high points classes and awards, and will not receive premiums.
-Youth may still participate fully in showmanship classes. - 4.
-All dairy and meat goat exhibitors must be certified through the Indiana 4-H Quality Livestock Care or Youth for the Quality Care of Animals program by June 18.
-See Livestock Terms and Conditions for more details. - 5.
-Health papers are not required; but animals must be free of abscesses, open sores, pink eye, respiratory diseases, foot rot, sore mouth, and external parasites.
-Animals will be inspected by an Advisory Committee Member prior to unloading. - 6.
+All dairy and meat goat exhibitors must be certified through the Youth for the Quality Care of Animals program.
+See Livestock Terms and Conditions for more details. - Health papers are not required; but animals must be free of abscesses, open sores, pink eye, respiratory diseases, foot rot, sore mouth, and external parasites.
+Animals will be inspected by an Advisory Committee Member prior to unloading. - 4.
 In the event of any animal being found in poor health found in distress, at check-in, or any point during the fair, the Educator will be notified, a veterinarian will be consulted and the committee will uphold any veterinarian recommendation.
 Any disqualified animal shall be removed from the premises immediately.
-If medication or fee is issued by the veterinarian, or by the recommendation of the veterinarian, financial responsibility is assumed by the 4-H family. - 7.
+If medication or fee is issued by the veterinarian, or by the recommendation of the veterinarian, financial responsibility is assumed by the 4-H family. - 5.
 A 4-H member may enter a maximum of six (6) wethers in any combination.
-Wethers must have their milk teeth in place with no alterations.
+Wethers must have their milk teeth in - 6. place with no alterations.
 Wethers must be born after August 15th of the prior year.
-Wethers must be castrated prior to fair check-in. - 8.
+Wethers - 7. must be castrated prior to fair check-in. - 8.
 Dairy Goats must not have horns.
 Meat goats, because of breed type, may have horns, but they must be tipped. - 9.
 Age of animal shall be computed from date of birth to date of show. - 10.
-Meat goats must weigh a minimum of 40 pounds and dairy goats must weigh a minimum of 30 pounds in order to sell in the auction.
-No Pygmy's or Nigerian Dwarfs allowed in the auction. - 11.
+Meat goats must weigh a minimum of 40 pounds and dairy goats must weigh a minimum of 30 pounds in order to sell in the auction. - 11.
 Full blood and percentage meat does must have registration papers or they will be shown in the commercial class.
 Registration papers must be available at all times. - 12.
+All goats must be either ear tagged or tattooed by Tag Day.
+Live animal identification information must be legible and must match the registration and May 15th 4HOnline enrollment form to be eligible to show. - 13.
 Only registered dairy does will be allowed to compete in respective breed classes.
 Registration papers must be available to the Superintendent at all times for these breeds.
-All other dairy does without registration papers will compete in the Grade class. - 13.
-All Pygmy animals must be of a dam and sire of pygmy origin, and can be Registered or Non-Registered animals.

-- 14. Pen assignments are based on a point system.
-Points will be given for each year in the Goat Barn, club meetings attended, participation in a fundraiser(s) and participation at other Goat Club designated activities and/or events. - 15.
+All other dairy does without registration papers will compete in the Grade class. - 14.
+All Pygmy animals must be of a dam and sire of pygmy origin, and can be Registered or Non-Registered animals. - 15.
+Pen assignments are based on a point system.
+Points will be given for each year in the Goat Barn, club meetings attended, participation in a fundraiser(s) and participation at other Goat Club designated activities and/or events. - 16.
 Mini 4-Hers Kindergarten, 1st and 2nd graders are eligible to participate in the Vigo County 4-H Goat project.
 They can make an informative poster for exhibit at the Fair.
-Mini 4-Hers are eligible to participate in a designated Mini 4-H Dairy and Meat Showmanship Classes held during the 4-H Goat Show.
-They will show goats owned by other 4-Hers who are exhibiting at the Fair.
-Mini 4-Her's will receive one award if competing in both dairy and meat showmanship. - 16.
+Mini 4-Hers are eligible to participate in a designated Mini 4-H Showmanship Class held during the 4-H Goat Show.
+They will show goats owned by other 4-Hers who are exhibiting at the Fair. - 17.
 Club members are encouraged to complete a poster demonstrating their knowledge learned at club meeting and at home.
 See the Livestock Poster project requirements for more details.